Do Your Windows Need a Child Safety Checkup?

-Children and window cords don’t mix.
-When window cords are within reach of small children, these seemingly harmless products may become strangulation hazards.
-That’s why the Window Covering Safety Council recommends only cordless window coverings be installed in children’s bedrooms and sleeping areas.
+Children and window cords don't mix.
+When window cords are within reach of small children, these seemingly harmless products may become a strangulation hazard.
+That's why the Window Covering Safety Council recommends only window coverings without accessible cords be installed in children's bedrooms and sleeping areas.

 In honor of National Window Covering Safety Month, we're sharing 5 tips to make your windows safer for kids.

-1. Make the Switch to Cordless Blinds or Shades
+1. Make the Switch to Safer Window Treatments

 2. Out of Sight & Out of Reach

-If you cannot install newer products, ensure that all window cords are out of sight and reach, and that they are inaccessible to young children.
+If you cannot install newer products, ensure that all window cords are out of sight and reach so they are inaccessible to young children.
 Order a free window cord retrofit kit from www.windowcoverings.org.

 Cord cleats (pictured above) can be used to wind window cords out of reach, but be aware that any corded window covering can still pose a potential hazard.